When it comes to explaining an employment gap, we often say too much or too little — here's how to provide just the right amount of details.

 Chances are, the timespan of your employment gap is a lot shorter than the amount of experience you actually have, so there's no need to let this brief moment of time define you or what you're capable of bringing to a company.
 Go ahead and move onto your previous experience and all those awesome accomplishments you've already banked.

-Now that you know how to explain gaps in employment during the interview process, make sure you're presenting it effectively on your resume with these six tips.
+Now that you know how to explain gaps in employment during the interview process, make sure you're presenting it effectively on your resume.

 Click on the following link for more interview advice.